ImBrayyy/TheSwarm/README.md

 # TheSwarm
-Genetic Algorithm that Simulate Bird Swarming.
+Genetic Algorithm that simulates bird swarming, with the only goal of reaching the yellow near the top of the canvas.